dharshenk/SymptomSync/docs/Design Docs/HLD.md

-Here is the **High-Level Design (HLD) Document** for the *SymptomSync* based on the application requirements and architecture diagram you provided:

----

 # 📘 High-Level Design (HLD)

 ## 1. Introduction

 The **SymptomSync** is a conversational AI system that streamlines the patient intake process before medical consultations.
 It interacts with users over **WhatsApp** and **web UI**, gathers structured data, stores relevant context, and provides a summarized output for healthcare professionals.
 This document captures the architecture, data flow, component responsibilities, and key design considerations.

 ---